Mattjevaas/ktp_ocr/README.md

 # KTP OCR

 A Flutter plugin for getting Indonesian Identity Card or KTP *Kartu Tanda Penduduk* Data from KTP Image.
-KTP Image will extracted using OCR with the help of [flutter_tesseract_ocr](https://pub.dev/packages/flutter_tesseract_ocr) plugin into Ktp Data Object.
+KTP Image will extracted using OCR with the help of [flutter_tesseract_ocr](https://pub.dev/packages/flutter_tesseract_ocr) plugin into KTP Data Object.

 ## Getting Started